 Tracing country programmable aid (CPA) flows, this annual survey on donors' forward spending plans aims to reduce some of the uncertainty around aid at the global, regional and country level.
 The 2011 edition presents the main survey results as well as the main findings from the two pilot studies conducted in 2011 on how to further enhance the survey by collecting more disaggregated forward-looking data and increase its relevance for partner countries.

 The 2009 report presents the results of the second complete survey in the series.
-It identifies potential gaps, overlaps and opportunities for future aid allocations for all 153 DAC aid recipient countries.
+It identifies potential gaps, overlaps and opportunities for future aid allocations for all aid recipient countries.
 It is intended both for policy makers in recipient countries as a guide to overall planning of aid resources and for aid managers in donor countries and international agencies to inform their aid allocation decisions.
-The Survey suggests that planned increases in aid still fall short of the required increases needed to meet the global aid commitments, in particular for Africa, and that exceptional measures need to be taken by donors to rebalance the current programmed allocations.

 In late 2007 and early 2008 the DAC conducted its first full annual Survey on Aid Allocation Policies and Indicative Forward Spending Plans.
 The Survey report is a key stimulus to improving medium term predictability of aid.
 The Survey shows that most donors operate multi-year programming frameworks, allowing for predictability of aid.
 The analysis on existing fragmentation of aid provides essential background information to review global aid allocation decisions and to take forward action on improving division of labour between donors.